SirBrian1234/unitynetwork-rednode/README.md

 ```

 ## Authorship
-The source code was created by Konstantinos Kagiampakis
+The source code was created by SirBrian

 The source code makes use of OpenVPN's tun/tap adapter and tun/tap libraries written by Wolfgang Ginolas